Resources

 * TNR/trapping assistance is subject to the organizations' availability, resources and policies.

-** Available for individuals only; not available to shelters or rescue groups.
+** Assistance for individuals only; not available to shelters or rescue groups.

 DISCLAIMER: These resources are provided for information purposes only.
 Purrfect Angels Cat Rescue makes no warranty as to the performance or availability of these resources, and inclusion of a resource here does not necessarily imply endorsement.
 Purrfect Angels Cat Rescue has no interest, financial or otherwise, in any of these listed resources.
+Advice given here or in any other Purrfect Angels resource is not a substitute for advice from a licensed veterinarian.
+Please be aware of and follow the animal and wildlife laws and regulations for any area where you will be conducting a TNR project.